 Students who are employed or have familial obligations should consider enrolling in only one or two courses per semester to avoid overloading themselves.

-During summer sessions, students are limited one course at a time during a three-week summer session and two concurrent courses in a six-week session due to the intense nature of the compressed time periods.
+During summer sessions, students are limited to one course at a time during a three-week summer session and two concurrent courses in a six-week session due to the intense nature of the compressed time periods.

 Academic & Professional Goals